fidian/TheGuide/contents/equipment/emergency-kit/index.md

 * Light source.
 Flashlights and headlamps are quick but need batteries.
 Glow sticks work for hours but aren't too bright and can freeze.
 Candles shed light and a tiny amount of heat but need a source of fire and are sensitive to wind.

 * Lighter or matches.
-I'd suggest getting a mini lighter because it's reusable.
+A mini lighter may be good because it's reusable.

 * Communications radio.
 A FRS/GMRS radio is inexpensive and can travel miles.
 A good pocket radio will pull in news broadcasts and NOAA weather reports.